Looted/bizzwords/memory-bank/activeContext.md

   - GameService handling shortened rounds for free users
   - MenuComponent with visual feedback (blue/gold buttons, difficulty pills)
   - All tests passing (395/395) with freemium logic coverage
+- **✅ Freemium Logic Refinements**:
+  - **Skipped Cards**: Updated `VocabularyStatsService` to include skipped cards in mastery stats (auto-mastered).
+  - **Persistent Free Limit**: Updated `FreemiumService` to use `StorageService` for persistent tracking of "words played" for unlogged users, enforcing a strict 60-word limit (equivalent to 3 full 20-card blitz rounds).
+  - **Paywall UI**: Updated `MenuComponent` to display a gold "Start" button when the freemium limit is reached, providing clear user feedback.
+  - **Exhaustion Handling Regression Fix**: Fixed an issue where "Learn New Words" mode would recycle old words when new words were exhausted for free users.
+Now it strictly enforces the limit and shows the paywall.

 Current fixes in progress:
 - Updated Playwright config to start Firebase emulators before Angular dev server